jagennath-hari/Edge-Optimized-Tracking-System/README.md

 <details>
 <summary>Perception Design</summary>

-This again is divided into two sub-components which is the one time quantization, then the setting up the ensembled network for Triton Inference Server.
+Divided into two sub-components which is the one time quantization, then the setting up the ensembled network for Triton Inference Server.

 #### Quantization Framework
 <div align="center">